Pro Bowl: Selection process

-Voting by fans makes up 1/3 of the vote for Pro Bowl players.
-Some teams earn more selections of their players because fans often vote for their favorite team and not necessarily the best player.
+Voting by fans made up 1/3 of the vote for Pro Bowl players.
+Some teams earned more selections of their players because fans would often vote for their favorite team and not necessarily the best player.
 In the 2008 Pro Bowl, the Dallas Cowboys had thirteen players on the NFC roster, an NFL record.
 "If you're in a small market, no one really gets to see you play", said Minnesota Vikings cornerback Antoine Winfield, who spent much of his early career with the small-market Buffalo Bills.
 "If you're a quiet guy, it's hard to get the attention.
 You just have to work hard and play."
 Winfield made the Pro Bowl in 2008 after ten seasons of being shut out.

 The player voting has also been subject to significant criticism.
 It is not uncommon for players to pick the same players over and over again; former offensive lineman (and Sports Illustrated analyst) Ross Tucker has cited politics, incumbency, personal vendettas, and compensation for injury in previous years as primary factors in players' choices.
-Thus, players who have seen their play decline with age can still be perennially elected to the Pro Bowl for their popularity among other players, something particularly common among positions such as the offensive line, where few statistics are available.
-For example, in 2010, Baltimore Ravens linebacker Terrell Suggs admitted voting for Ryan Fitzpatrick (then the backup quarterback of the Buffalo Bills) over eventual league most valuable player Tom Brady not because he thought Fitzpatrick was the better player but as a vote of disrespect toward Brady's team, the New England Patriots.
+Thus, players who have seen their play decline with age could have still been perennially elected to the Pro Bowl for their popularity among other players, something which was particularly common among positions such as the offensive line, where few statistics are available.
+For example, in 2010, Baltimore Ravens linebacker Terrell Suggs admitted voting for Ryan Fitzpatrick (then quarterback of the 4-12 Buffalo Bills) over eventual league most valuable player Tom Brady not because he thought Fitzpatrick was the better player but as a vote of disrespect toward Brady's team, the New England Patriots.